 An early morning beach walk may also bring glimpses of dolphins, manta rays, migrating humpback whales (June to November) and turtles.
 Gnaraloo Bay is a significant turtle rookery and home to one of the world’s largest populations of endangered loggerhead turtles.

-Beaches & Surf Canoeing/Kayaking Carpark Family Family Friendly Fishing Nature & Wildlife Public Toilet Snorkelling Surfing Swimming
+Beaches & Surf Canoeing/Kayaking Carpark Family Family Friendly Fishing International Nature & Wildlife Public Toilet Snorkelling Surfing Swimming